Axway/amplify-central/content/en/docs/manage_document_library/documentation_library_management.md

 3. Select the method **Upload Document(s)**, and either use the **BROWSE FILES** button or drop file(s) in the drop area.
 The successfully uploaded file is displayed in the Manage Uploads area.
 If a file does not respect the limitations, it will appear in an error message area.
 4. Check the box in front of the uploaded file to edit the file details: Document name, Description, Version.
 Once your document information is correct, click **Next**.
 5. Add your document visibility: Product and/or Marketplace.
 This visibility will be applied to all documents.
 If you need specific visibility for a document, consider uploading only that document.
 Then click **Next**.
 6. Add the team permissions: Restricted (only the Central Admin user can manage the document) / Shared (specific team permission: owner / read / edit / none).
 These permissions will be applied to all documents.
 If you need specific permissions for a document, consider uploading only that document.
-Then click **Next**
+Then click **Next**.
 7. Review your uploaded files.
-You can return to any page using either the ellipsis menu next to the document tile or the **Prev** button.
+Click the **Prev** button to return to any of the previous pages.
 Once everything looks good click **Save**.

 All documents will be displayed in the Document Library list view.